SichangHe/igem-2022-dku-backup/src/safety.md

 waste was handled with appropriate safety measures.
 ## Covid-19 associated safety measures
 Team members followed all the government and university guidelines based on the pandemic situation of Covid-19 in China.
-For April and May, team`s meetings were online because of school closure and in-person activities were allowed after deblocking.
+For April and May, team meetings were online because of school closure and in-person activities were allowed after deblocking.
 Covid-19 tests were performed regularly and all team members got vaccinated.

-When wetlabs began, team members` attendance was recorded.
+When wet labs began, team members` attendance was recorded.
 The usage of lab equipment was registered.
-All working surfaces were cleaned with disinfectant fluid before and after conducting wetlabs.
+All working surfaces were cleaned with disinfectant fluid before and after conducting wet labs.